Grant Overview

 - Rural and remote communities, and/or

-- Projects that provide occupational skills training that address community-specific emerging priorities, economic diversification or innovation, or regional High Opportunity Occupations (HOO).
+- Projects offering occupational skills training that address community-specific emerging priorities, economic diversification or innovation, or regional High Opportunity Occupations (HOO).

-- Projects that offer occupational skills training for the following sectors:
+- Projects offering occupational skills training for the following sectors:

 - Healthcare